 Soul of Soil is a joint advocacy project of the Ministry of Economy of Ukraine, the United Nations Development Programme (UNDP) in Ukraine, the Moim.Ridnym (“To the Loved Ones”) social enterprise, and Ukrainian chef and influencer Olga Martynovska.
 This project, through culinary arts, aims to draw attention to the problem of Ukraine's territory being contaminated with mines and other explosive devices, explain how this affects Ukraine's economy and global food security, and showcase the positive changes and results in demining, achieved notably through the use of innovative technologies.

 Olga Martynovska, a Ukrainian chef and influencer, is a winner of the most popular culinary show in Ukraine, “MasterChef,” and studied at France’s Le Cordon Bleu culinary school.
 Her name is included in the “MOF 2017 – The Best Chefs of France” book as best foreign chef.
 Olga is from Mykolaiv Oblast, some of which was under occupation for a significant time.
 She joined the project to draw the global community's attention to the issue of demining lands that currently feed the world.
 Olga visited her native Mykolaiv Oblast to prepare a traditional Ukrainian appetizer made from vegetables grown on already demined lands, and to bake palianytsias (a traditional type of Ukrainian bread) from local grain.
-This is effectively the most expensive and valuable meal in the world, as nearly 6,000 hectares of land had to be demined to create it, using specialized equipment, and with financial support from international partners.
+This is effectively the most valuable meal in the world, as nearly 6,000 hectares of land had to be demined to create it, using specialized equipment, and with financial support from international partners.
 Such is the cost of Ukrainian bread and global food security today.

 “At what cost, what risks people take to grow grain so that I can then make a palianytsia bread!
 It’s impossible to put a price on this bread as its cost includes the price of life.”